CredentialCompassJump to FAQ

 Marriage and Family Therapist Licensing in Idaho

-Review current requirements, exam details, renewal cycle, and salary outlook for marriage and family therapist in Idaho, including See board website and board contact links.
+Review current requirements, exam details, renewal cycle, and salary outlook for marriage and family therapist in Idaho, including See agency and board contact links.

 Application Fee